 Our business-led board provides policy oversight and directs strategies and investment to address critical statewide workforce development needs.
+The Board also appoints a Credentials Review Committee to identify nondegree and degree credentials of value for inclusion in the Master Credentials List.
 Board members are industry, education and government leaders appointed primarily by the Governor.
 The Florida Senate President and the Florida Speaker of the House of Representatives each appoint one member to the Board.

 Get to know the CareerSource Florida Board members by clicking below.

 Governor Ron DeSantis is the 46th Governor of the State of Florida.
 Gov. DeSantis represented Florida’s Sixth District in the U.S. House of Representatives from 2012-2018.
 He is a former federal prosecutor and officer in the U.S. Navy Judge Advocate General’s Corps, and still serves in the U.S. Navy Reserve.
 Gov. DeSantis graduated from Yale University and Harvard School of Law.
 He lives in Tallahassee and Ponte Vedra.

 Jennifer O’Flannery Anderson is president and CEO of the Community Foundation of Broward.
 Previously, Dr. Anderson was a vice president at Nova Southeastern University, a vice president and foundation executive director at Florida Atlantic University and president and CEO of the United Way of Broward County.
 She has volunteered her time with the Greater Fort Lauderdale Alliance, Chamber of the Palm Beaches, PACE Center for Girls and Leadership Florida.
 Ms. Anderson earned a bachelor’s degree in mass communications from Florida State University, a master’s degree in mass communications from the University of South Florida and a Doctor of Philosophy in public administration from Florida Atlantic University.
 She lives in Fort Lauderdale.